-On 16 March, the Chancellor, George Osborne announced his Budget for 2016/17.
+On 8 March, the Chancellor, Philip Hammond, delivered his first and last ‘Spring’ Budget for 2017/18 as future Budgets will take place in the autumn.
 We’ve picked out the measures, alongside the changes announced in the autumn, which are most likely to affect people over pension age now and in the near future.

 State Pension age

 The current State Pension age for men is 65.
-For women it is gradually increasing from 60 to 65 and is currently 63.
-Legislation has been agreed by Parliament to increase State Pension age from 66 to 67 between 2026 and 2028.
-The Government has also announced the first of regular five-yearly reviews to look at State Pension age after that:
+For women it is gradually increasing from 60 to 65 and is currently 63 and nine months.
+State Pension age will be increasing from 66 to 67 between 2026 and 2028.
+There will also be five-yearly reviews to look at State Pension age after that.

 Use the gov.uk State Pension calculator to find out your State Pension age.

 Private pensions and saving

 Previous announcements were confirmed as below: